Why Did the Lord Jesus Come to Work Among Man in an Ordinary Image?

 by Li Qian

 Hard as I pondered on this question, I still couldn’t understand.
-I had searched the many times, and also consulted many books.
-Through reading verses, seeking and ing, I knew it was meaningful that the Lord Jesus worked among mankind in an ordinary image.
+I had searched the Bible many times, and also consulted many books.
+Through reading verses, seeking and praying, I knew it was meaningful that the Lord Jesus worked among mankind in an ordinary image.
 I saw the Bible recorded that the three Magi imagined that the Messiah would be born in the royal palace, while they were unable to find the newborn Lord Jesus there.
 Instead the Lord Jesus was born in a manger, came from a carpenter’s family in Bethlehem of Judah, and wore a common person’s appearance.
 God is so lofty but assumes the form of a common human.
 It can be seen that the substance of God is humble and hidden.
 He does not stand in His position and never exhibits Himself to let others worship Him.
 But we are quite vain.
-We only care about people’s external appearances and admire great figures, but don’t pay attention to ’s substance or the aspect of His beauty and goodness.
+We only care about people’s external appearances and admire great figures, but don’t pay attention to knowing God’s substance or the aspect of His beauty and goodness.
 Just think: If the Lord Jesus was born in a royal palace, as people thought, with a lofty and great image, what would everyone do?
 Those Jewish people, scribes and Pharisees who resisted God wouldn’t do so because of His ordinary image.
 On the contrary, they would definitely follow Him.
 Then how could their substance of hypocrisy and resistance to God be revealed?
 While those lowly people might deem that God was unreachable because of His great image and high status.
 Then it wouldn’t be easy for those common people to approach God or receive His salvation.

 After understanding these, I feel enlightened.
 The Lord came to work in an ordinary image, which allows us to have a knowledge of His humble and hidden essence, brings us closer to God, lets us receive the provision and shepherding of the truth from His words, and moreover reveals those who don’t love truth but define God based on His appearance and are full of vague ideas about Him.
 We know no matter how God works, it contains His will and wisdom.
-After seeking and understanding this aspect of the truth, I must draw lessons from the Pharisees, and can’t judge whether the Lord Jesus Christ is God Himself by His appearance; instead I should learn from Peter and Nathanael, paying attention to distinguishing whether the Lord’s words are .
+After seeking and understanding this aspect of the truth, I must draw lessons from the Pharisees, and can’t judge whether the Lord Jesus is God Himself by His appearance; instead I should learn from Peter and Nathanael, paying attention to distinguishing whether the Lord’s words are God’s voice.
 Only in this way will I not make the mistake of condemning and resisting God.

 Thank God for His enlightenment.
 All the glory be to our Father in heaven!